How we use and protect your personal data

 Elder Technologies Limited (“we”, “our”, “us” or “Elder”) is committed to protecting and respecting your privacy.
 Elder, is a limited company (with company number 09803204) registered at 230 City Road, London, England, EC1V 2TT.

-Our data protection officer for the purpose of the Data Protection Laws is Mr Pete Dowds (CEO & Co-Founder of Elder), who may be contacted at email@example.com.
-If you have any questions or would like to discuss further, you can email us or call us on 0333 150 2350.
+Our data protection office, for the purpose of applicable data protection law, is Paul McCormack (of Kormoon Consulting Limited), who may be contacted at [email protected] If you have any questions or would like to discuss further, you can email us or call us on 0333 150 2350.

 Our Commitment and Obligations to you